shenjiaxing/shenjiaxing.github.io/_pages/about.md

 # News
 <!-- - 📌 **Recruiting Postdoctoral Fellows in mobile computing or data mining.**  -->
-📌 **Recruiting self-motivated research students who are interested in doing MPhil and [Ph.D.](https://cerg1.ugc.edu.hk/hkpfs/index.html)**
+📌 **Recruiting self-motivated research postgraduate students including MPhil and Ph.D. due by 1 Dec 2024**

 📌 **The International Conference on Behavioural and Social Computing ([BESC](http://besc-conf.org/2024/)) is calling for paper now.**